Ecological planning advice

 How we can help you

 If you intend to submit a proposal to us that we need to give our consent to (e.g. waste and mineral developments), contact us at the pre-application stage and we will be able to tell you what biodiversity information, surveys and assessments you should provide.
-This is part of a paid pre-application advice service but our free general advice for making county planning applications can be found here.
+This is part of a paid pre-application advice service but our free general advice for making county planning applications can be found in downloadable documents on this page as well as here.

 For enquiries email firstname.lastname@example.org